Elsmere, New York

+Elsmere does not have its own Post Office nor Zip Code, instead sharing with neighboring hamlet of Delmar.
+All locations in Elsmere use Delmar 12054 as the official address city and Zip Code.

 History

 Elsmere is situated along Delaware Avenue (State Route 443), formerly known as Delaware Turnpike.
 Suburban residential growth began to displace the rural farmland starting in 1928 when the Delaware Avenue Bridge opened across the Normans Kill; the bridge connected Elsmere directly to Albany.
 Prior to this, commuters to Albany used narrow, winding roads through Normansville and a smaller lower bridge.
 The original center of the hamlet was the intersection of Elsmere Avenue and Delaware Avenue.
 By 1993, Delaware Avenue from the bridge over the Normans Kill to the abandoned railroad bridge marking Elsmere's unofficial border with Delmar had become heavily commercialized.
 Many of the businesses along Delaware Avenue occupied houses that had been converted to commercial use.
 Delaware Plaza, built in 1955, is the unofficial "center" of the hamlet of Elsmere.

+Education

+Elsmere is located with the Bethlehem Central School District, which consistently receives local and national recognition for excellence.
+Elsmere Elementary is located within the hamlet on Delaware Ave just East of Elsmere Ave.
+Transportation is provided by the Bethlehem Central School District Student Transportation Department.
+BCSD students residing in Elsmere attend the following schools: